Apply now for our academic programs

 The METALS program applies HCI and psychology principles to the science and experience of learning.
 Students design, develop and evaluate educational technologies and learning environments during this program that also ends with a final Capstone project.

-The Carnegie Mellon University School of Computer Science now offers an undergraduate primary major in human-computer interaction.
-Prospective students can apply to the School of Computer Science and, once accepted, have the opportunity to declare their major in the spring semester of their first year.
+This year, the Carnegie Mellon University School of Computer Science started a new undergraduate primary major in human-computer interaction.
+Prospective students can now apply to the School of Computer Science and, once accepted, have the opportunity to declare their major in the spring semester of freshman year.

 Learn more about the BS in HCI program or apply now via Carnegie Mellon University Undergraduate Admissions.